cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

     </CodeGroup>

-2. Pick an expressive name for the file that will contain the `softsign` key for `val-alice`.
+2. Pick an expressive name for the file that will contain the `softsign` key for `val-alice`:

     <CodeGroup>